A presentation theorem for continuous logic and Metric Abstract Elementary Classes: Types

 \begin{cor} $T$ is $\lambda$-discrete stable iff $(\Mod (T^*), \subset_{\tau^+})$ is $\lambda$-Galois stable. \end{cor}

 {\bf Proof:} Theorem \ref{Tdense-aec}.(3) has established a bijection between the relevant sets. \dag\\

-The density character notion of stability turns out to be the better measure of a class' behavior (although they are equivalent gloablly by \cite[Theorem 14.6]{fourguys}).
+The density character notion of stability turns out to be the better measure of a class's behavior (although they are equivalent globally by \cite[Theorem 14.6]{fourguys}).
 Additionally, in the discrete context, we could develop a notion of distance between types paralleling the notion on the continuous side.
 However, it doesn't seem as though there's a natural way to recover the density character of the type space in this context.

 We now turn to saturation.
 While stability is a property of theories, saturation is a property of models.
-Thus, it requires a finer analysis to determine the transfer between continuous notions and $T_{dense}$.
+Thus, it requires a finer analysis to determine the transfer between continuous and discrete notions.
 In particular, it is clear that we cannot expect a characterization along the lines of ``the continuous structure $M$ is saturated iff the discrete structure $M_A$ is saturated for every nicely dense subset $A$."
 The failure comes from the fact that nicely dense subsets can miss many elements.
 Thus, we introduce the notion of a sequence type below.
 This notion allows us to give a characterization of the desired form in terms of saturation for sequence types (see Theorem \ref{Tdense-sat}).
 Note this notion appears elsewhere, e.g., in Farah and Magidor \cite{farah-magidor} as the type $p_\omega$, although they formalize it as a type in infinitely many free variables, rather than infinitely many types in 2 free variables.

+Recall that, in continuous first-order logic, formulas are also uniformly continuous functions with a modulus computable from the language.
+Given $\phi \in \cFml \tau$, write $\Delta_\phi$ for this modulus.

-\begin{defin} \begin{itemize}
+\begin{defin} \ \begin{itemize}

-\item We say that $\seq{r_n : n < \omega}$ is a \emph{sequence $\ell$-type over $B'$} iff $r_0(\bx)$ is an $\ell$-type over $B'$ and $r_{n+1}(\bx, \by)$ is a $2 \ell$-type over $B'$ such that there is some index set $I$, (possibly repeating) formulas $\seq{\phi_i : i \in I}$; and (possibly repeating) Cauchy sequences $\seq{ \seq{\bb_n^i \in B'}_{n<\omega} : i \in I}$ so $d(\bb_n^i, \bb_{n+1}^i) \leq \frac{1}{2^n}$ such that \begin{itemize} \item $r_0(\bx) = \{ R_{\phi_i(\bz, \bz') \leq w^{\phi_i}(2)}(\bx, \bb^i_0): i \in I\}$; and \item $r_{n+1}(\bx, \by) = \{ R_{\phi_i(\bz, \bz') \leq w^{\phi_i}(\frac{1}{2^n})}(\bx, \bb^i_{n+1}): i \in I\} \cup \{ R_{d(z, z') \leq \frac{1}{2^n}}(x_k, y_k) : k < \ell \}$ \end{itemize}
+\item We say that $\seq{r_n : n < \omega}$ is a \emph{sequence $\ell$-type over $A$} iff $r_0(\bx)$ is an $\ell$-type over $A$ and $r_{n+1}(\bx, \by)$ is a $2 \ell$-type over $A$ such that there is some index set $I$, (possibly repeating) formulas $\{\phi_i : i \in I\}$; and (possibly repeating) Cauchy sequences $\{ \seq{\bb_n^i \in B'}_{n<\omega} : i \in I\}$ so $d(\bb_n^i, \bb_{n+1}^i) \leq \frac{1}{2^n}$ such that \begin{itemize} \item $r_0(\bx) = \{ R_{\phi_i(\bz, \bz') \leq \Delta_{\phi_i}(2)}(\bx, \bb^i_0): i \in I\}$; and \item $r_{n+1}(\bx, \by) = \{ R_{\phi_i(\bz, \bz') \leq \Delta_{\phi_i}(\frac{1}{2^n})}(\bx, \bb^i_{n+1}): i \in I\} \cup \{ R_{d(z, z') \leq \frac{1}{2^n}}(x_k, y_k) : k < \ell \}$ \end{itemize}

 \item A \emph{realization} of a sequence type $\seq{r_n : n <\omega}$ is $\seq{\ba_n : n < \omega}$ such that \begin{itemize} \item $\ba_0$ realizes $r_0$; and \item $\ba_{n+1}\ba_n$ realizes $r_{n+1}$. \end{itemize}